Last updated 16/05/2023

 Under Council's proposed alternate plan, the existing market we know and love remains in place.

-The VPA released revised plans for the market site in March and April 2022 (draft Amendment C182), involving changes such as reduced residential density, reduced and mandatory building heights, and subsequent changes to affordable housing requirements and development contributions.
-We have considered these changes and refined our own plan.
+The VPA released revised plans for the market site in March and April 2022 (draft Amendment C182), involving changes following consultation such as reduced residential density, reduced and mandatory building heights, and subsequent changes to affordable housing requirements and development contributions.

-On 17 March 2022, the Victorian Planning Authority released a new version of its proposed planning controls for the Preston Market site.
-The revisions are in response to the 386 submissions received regarding the May 2021 consultation version.
-Whilst some changes made in response to Council and community concerns are welcome (such as a reduction to building heights and density limits, and better overshadowing protections) we remain seriously concerned with the lack of protections for the Preston Market.
-The new plans still demonstrate that:
+The VPA's 2022 revisions were in response to the 386 submissions received regarding the May 2021 consultation.
+While some changes were made in response to Council and community concerns were welcome (such as a reduction to building heights and density limits, and better overshadowing protections) we remained seriously concerned with the lack of protections for the Preston Market where 80% of the market could have been demolished.

 The VPA's revised plans and previous community submissions (from VPA’s 2021 consultation process) was considered by a Standing Advisory Committee (SAC) - a panel of experts appointed by the Minister for Planning.